Nathan Healy

 Smart Battery Pilot Utility program During high usage days, PGE can tap your battery for ~$20/day.
 This may add up to $200-$300/year based on your battery size.
 Learn More

-Net metering in Oregon is a billing arrangement that allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the power grid.
-When your solar system produces more energy than your home uses during sunny periods, that extra power flows to the grid and your utility company gives you credits on your electric bill.
-These credits can then be used to offset the electricity you draw from the grid when your panels aren’t producing enough power, such as at night or during cloudy days.
+Net metering is a billing arrangement in Oregon that allows homeowners with solar panels to receive credit for the excess electricity they generate and send back to the grid.
+When your solar system produces more energy than your home uses during sunny periods, your electric meter essentially runs backward, and you earn credits at the retail electricity rate.
+These credits then offset the cost of power you draw from the grid during nighttime hours or cloudy days when your panels aren’t producing enough energy.

 Ready to start saving with solar?